Antiz96/arch-update/CONTRIBUTING.md

 - doc: for documentation only changes
 - style: For changes that do not affect the meaning of the code (white-space, formatting, typo fixes, etc...)

-An optional scope can be provided to the commit type if relevant (for instance when a change is specific to precise part of the project), like so: `type(scope): commit message`.
+An optional scope can be provided to the commit type if relevant (for instance when a change is specific to a precise part of the project), like so: `type(scope): commit message`.

 If a commit introduces a breaking change, its type must contain a `!` (e.g. `feat!: commit message`) and/or a `BREAKING CHANGE:` mention should be added at the end of your commit message (e.g. `BREAKING CHANGE: description of the breaking change`).

 Here are a few examples of the expected commit format: